5jt/dyalog-cookbook/manuscript/10_documentation.md

 ## ADOC for MyApp

+⌹⌹⌹ `⍝TODO⍝` Currently ADOC does not process namespaces, at least not in the same way as classes are processed.
+We need to polish this chapter once ADOC has learned how to deal with namepsaces.

 How might ADOC help us?
 Start by seeing what ADOC has to say about `MyApp` as it is now:

 ~~~